 - Faculty member: Begins the process by asking their chair or dean for an accommodation; provides information from a health care provider regarding limitations or restrictions, using forms available from the Academic Personnel Office.
 (Details about the medical condition are confidential and do not need to be provided.)

-- Chair or dean: Explores the request with the faculty member, consults as necessary, and decides if the request is appropriate to the individual and feasible for the University
+- Chair or dean: Explores the request with the faculty member and consults with campus offices to determine if the request is appropriate to the individual and feasible for the University.

-- Campus consultants: Include the Academic Personnel Office, Office for Faculty Equity and Welfare, University Health Services, and the Disability Compliance Office.
+- Campus consultants include: the Academic Personnel Office, Office for Faculty Equity and Welfare, Faculty/Staff Disability Management (University Health Services), and the Disability Access and Compliance Office.

-- Office of the Vice Provost for the Faculty: Some central funding is available to provide financial support for a reseonable accommodation.
+- Vice Provost for the Faculty: Some central funding is available to provide financial support for a reasonable accommodation.

 The Academic Personnel Office also manages leaves of absence, medical leaves, medical separations, and family medical leaves.